deejaygraham/deejaygraham.github.io/_posts/2022-11-15-how-to-be-psychic.md

 Clickbait titles get you in trouble, don't they?
 Last time I gave a talk at DDD North (pre-pandemic), it was on ensemble or mob programming as it was then and one part featured this lady, Margaret Rutherford, playing the part of Madame Arcati, the medium in
 Noel Coward's play Blythe Spirit.
 That was a bit of fun to make a point about typing and not really related to the subject at hand.

-Later I have been involved with a lot of early career developers and graduate developers and the same subjects keep coming up.
-One is stress and anxiety about building "the right thing" or the "right abstraction", and how the design decisions we make day to day add up to the "perfect solution".
-Talking about this topic with them I said "Oh, I can do that because I'm so totally awesome, plus I'm actually psychic" and to a person they were all "Cool we want to learn how to do that!" and something about that made me think back to Margaret
+Spookily when I was coming up with this talk, I discovered that the 2020 remake of Blithe Spirit was going to be broadcast on Sky at 4 this morning!
+4 am the spookiest of times and I took that as a sign from the great beyond that I needed to give this talk.

-Rutherford in the film.
+Since the start of the pandemic I have been much more involved with a lot of early career developers and graduate developers and the same subjects keep coming up.
+One is stress and anxiety about building "the right thing" or the "right abstraction", and how the design decisions we make day to day add up to the "perfect unchangeable solution".
+Talking about this topic with them I said "Oh, I can do that because I'm so totally awesome, plus I'm actually psychic" and to a person they were all "Well, cool but we aren't psychic" and something about that made me think back to Margaret Rutherford in the film.

 What I want to talk about this morning is Evolutionary Design, a technique or set of techniques that have been around since the early days of XP in the early 2000s?
 This, for me, has been the biggest shift in my development as a software person and has meant that I spend much